If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 It also means that the blade doesn’t end up getting stuck in the wood like some axes do.
 The composite handle is shock absorbent so it feels good in your hands even after a long chopping session.

 The impressive chopping action you get is all the more surprising when you factor in that it only weighs 1.21 lbs.
-The 9” length makes it suitable for single hand use only but the packability and performance of this compact hatchet more than makes up for that.
+The 9” length makes it suitable for single hand use only but the packability and performance of this compact camping axe more than makes up for that.

 At a Glance: